anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-interfaces.md

 3. Compile and run `Garden.kt` to make sure everything works and correct any errors.

-4. Finally, repeat Exercise 2 with a second class implementing the `Plant` interface.
+4. Finally, repeat with a second class implementing the `Plant` interface.

 ## Part C